 The special uses of general-purpose registers by instructions are described in Chapter 5, "Instruction Set Summary," in this volume.
-See also: Chapter 3, Chapter 4 and Chapter 5 of Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 2A, 2B & 2C.
+See also: Chapter 3, Chapter 4, Chapter 5, and Chapter 6 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 2A, 2B, 2C & 2D.
 The following is a summary of special uses: